AndrewEllis93/Print-Tuning-Guide/articles/useful_macros.md

 Allows you to utilize your MINI12864 LCD beeper.

-This requires you to specify your beeper pin as a PWM output pin.
+This requires you to specify your beeper pin as an output pin.
-- Your `pin` may be different.s
+- Your `pin` may be different.

-Example:
+Example (PWM beeper, used on MINI12864):
 ```
 [output_pin beeper]
 pin: z:EXP1_1